Welcome to all of you

 You are all welcome.

-Acknowledgement of the Original Custodians of the land on which our two worship and ministry centres stand and on which we gather.
+Acknowledgement of the Original Custodians of the land on which we worship, minister and we gather.
 The Wadawurrung People of the Kulin Alliance.

-We pay respects to their Elders, past, present and emerging, and to any Torres Straight and Islander people who may be accessing out website.
+We pay respect to their Elders, past, present and emerging, and to any First Nation People who may be reading this post.

 Becoming one congregation